SugarmanZhu/Emby_Server/README.md

 The username is Guest and there is no password (leave the password field empty).

-Note: This is a shared account, everyone using it can see your watch history and other activity data.
+Note: This is a shared account, everyone using it can see your activities.

 ### Using Emby Client